pyomeca/bioptim/README.md

 The pendulum is required to start in a downward position (0 rad) and finish in upward position (3.14 rad) with no velocity at start and end nodes.
 To define that, it would be nice to first define boundary constraints on the position (*q*) and velocities (*qdot*) that match those in the bioMod file and to apply them at the very beginning, the very end and all the intermediate nodes as well.
-QAndQDotBounds waits for a biorbd model and returns a structure with the minimal and maximal bounds for all the deegres of freedom and velocities on three columns corresponding to the starting node, the intermediate nodes and the final nodes, respectively.
+QAndQDotBounds waits for a biorbd model and returns a structure with the minimal and maximal bounds for all the degrees of freedom and velocities on three columns corresponding to the starting node, the intermediate nodes and the final nodes, respectively.
 How convenient!
 ```python
 x_bounds = QAndQDotBounds(biorbd_model)
 ```
-Then, override the first and last column to be 0, that is the sideway and rotation to be null for both the position and the velocities
+Then, override the first and last column to be 0, that is the sideways and rotation to be null for both the position and the velocities
 ```python
 x_bounds[:, [0, -1]] = 0
 ```
-Finally, override once again the final node for the rotation so it is upside down.
+Finally, override once again the final node for the rotation, so it is upside down.
 ```python
 x_bounds[1, -1] = 3.14
 ```
-At that point, you may want to have a look at the `x_bounds.min` and `x_bounds.max` matrice to convince yourself that the initial and final position and velocities are prescribed and that all the intermediate points are free up to a certain minimal and maximal values.
+At that point, you may want to have a look at the `x_bounds.min` and `x_bounds.max` matrices to convince yourself that the initial and final position and velocities are prescribed and that all the intermediate points are free up to a certain minimal and maximal values.

 Up to that point, there is nothing preventing the solver to simply use the virtual motor of the rotation to rotate the pendulum upward (like clock hands) to get to the upside down rotation.
 What makes this example interesting is that we can prevent this by defining minimal and maximal bounds on the control (the maximal forces that these motors have)
 ```
 u_bounds = Bounds([-100, 0], [100, 0])
 ```
-Like this, the sideway force ranges from -100 Newton to 100 Newton, but the rotation force ranges from 0 N/m to 0 N/m.
+Like this, the sideways force ranges from -100 Newton to 100 Newton, but the rotation force ranges from 0 N/m to 0 N/m.
 Again, `u_bound` is defined for the first, the intermediate and the final nodes, but this time, we don't want to specify anything particular for the first and final nodes, so we can leave them as is.

-You says optimization says cost function.
+Who says optimization, says cost function.
-Even though, it is possible to define an OCP without objective, it is not so much recommanded, and let's face it... much less fun!
+Even though, it is possible to define an OCP without objective, it is not so much recommended, and let's face it... much less fun!
 So the goal (or the cost function) of the pendulum is to perform its task while using the minimum forces as possible.
 Therefore, an objective function that minimizes the generalized forces is defined:
 ```python